teozec/numerical-simulation/README.md

 ## Executing

-To run exercise 1.2, make sure that the directory `1/data/` exists, then execute the following:
+To run exercise, for example, 1.2, make sure that the directory `1/data/` exists, then execute the following:
 ```bash
 cd 1/
 ./1.2